ChangeWindows/Content/desktop/99999.md

  - You can now share map directions between your devices
 - Cortana can now automatically fetch the required speech language for you
 - Cortana can now give reminder suggestions
-- When you missed a call, got a message, etc. Cortana will now notify you on te desktop
+- When you missed a call, recieved a message, etc. Cortana will now notify you on the desktop
 - OneDrive is now intergrated in search
 - Improved share UI for reminders
 - Cortana can now search in your Office 365 account
 - You can now let Cortana play music from the Groove Music Catalog
 - You can now set a timer in Cortana
 - You can now enable Cortana to help you on the lock screen with reminders, appointments and messages
-- The buttons for Settings and Feedback in ther ail have been moved to the bottom
+- The buttons for Settings and Feedback in the rail have been moved to the bottom
 - When listening to you, Cortana now shows a sound wave instead of random characters

 ### Desktop
 - You can now show a window on all your desktops
 - You can now set the taskbar to auto hide only for tablet mode
-- The clock on the taskbar now has calendar integrated into it
+- The clock on the taskbar now has the calendar integrated into it
 - The clock is now visible on all monitors the taskbar is visible on
 - UWP apps can now show a badge on top of their icon in the taskbar
 - You can now switch desktops by swiping with 4 fingers over the touchpad